Cost-volume-profit analysis looks primarily at the effects of differing levels of activity on the financial results of a business

 With the graphical method, the total costs and total revenue lines are plotted on a graph; $ is shown on the y axis and units are shown on the x axis.
 The point where the total cost and revenue lines intersect is the break-even point.
 The amount of profit or loss at different output levels is represented by the distance between the total cost and total revenue lines.
 Figure 1 shows a typical break-even chart for Company A. The gap between the fixed costs and the total costs line represents variable costs.

 Alternatively, a contribution graph could be drawn.
-While this is not specifically covered by the Paper F5 syllabus, it is still useful to see it.
-This is very similar to a break-even chart, the only difference being that instead of showing a fixed cost line, a variable cost line is shown instead.
+While this is not specifically covered by the Performance Management syllabus, it is still useful to see it.
+This is very similar to a break-even chart; the only difference being that instead of showing a fixed cost line, a variable cost line is shown instead.

 Hence, it is the difference between the variable cost line and the total cost line that represents fixed costs.
 The advantage of this is that it emphasises contribution as it is represented by the gap between the total revenue and the variable cost lines.
 This is shown for Company A in Figure 2.